A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Nuclear chemistry is the study of the structure, properties, and reactions of atomic nuclei.
-It plays a crucial role in biochemistry, which is the study of the chemical processes that occur in living organisms.
+It plays a crucial role in biochemistry, which is the study of the chemical processes within living organisms.
 This section provides an overview of nuclear chemistry and its role in biochemistry, highlighting key concepts and summarizing important points.

 Key Concepts